flocks/BackboneProjectGenerator-/README.md

 =========================

-I realized that everytime I want to start a new project, I was doing the same things again and again to setup a project.
+I realized that everytime I want to start a new project, I was doing the same things again and again to setup the project.
 So I gathered the components in a folder and wrote script to copy all thoses files and the architecture in a new folder.

 It is including :